Heritage Health Litchfield

 For individuals anticipating needing some sort of late life care in the approaching future, nursing home abuse is a real concern.
 Luckily, most assisted living facilities do successfully provide the medical care and assistance with daily living activities we’ve come to expect from them.
 It just may become more difficult to separate the good nursing homes from the bad as more and more facilities suffer from staffing shortages, underfunding, poor government oversight, and overcrowding.

 Levin & Perconti wants to help you do just that.
 As nationally recognized leaders in nursing home abuse and neglect law, Levin & Perconti understands the importance of selecting a safe, trustworthy nursing home for yourself or a loved one.
-We’ve seen the worst of the worst in assisted living facilities and have handled nursing home abuse cases of all varieties, including those involving:
+We’ve seen the worst of the worst in assisted living facilities and have handled nursing home abuse cases of all varieties.

 Through our work with nursing home abuse victims and their families, we’ve observed that, more often than not, the most problematic nursing homes with poor Medicare ratings and health inspection findings are also those where abuse is most likely to occur.